 - Know what foods and drinks contain lactose.
 Lactose is in most dairy products, some baked and processed foods such as bread, dry cereal, candy, cookies, salad dressings, cream soups, drink mixes, and prepared foods like pizza and lasagna.

 - Pay attention to food labels.
-Food labels list all of the ingredients in order of the amount with the ingredients included in the largest amounts listed first.
-For example, if milk is listed first, you know that the product contains mostly milk and if you are lactose intolerant, it may be a product that you want to avoid or eat in small amounts.
+Food labels list all of the ingredients in order of the amount.
+The ingredients included in the largest amounts are listed first while those at the end of the list are in the smallest amounts.
+For example, if milk is listed first, you know that the product contains mostly milk.
+If you are lactose intolerant it may be a product that you want to avoid or eat in small amounts.

 - Start with small portions of dairy foods.
 If you can tolerate small portions, you might be able to add more a little at a time.
 As you slowly add dairy foods over time, you will be able to figure out just how much lactose your body can handle.